metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

-- `required_policy_for_all_pod_selection` (Attributes) Specifies the restore policy, which is required when the pod selection strategy for the source target is 'All'.This field is ignored if the pod selection strategy is 'Any'.optional (see [below for nested schema](#nestedatt--spec--ready_config--job_action--required_policy_for_all_pod_selection))
+- `required_policy_for_all_pod_selection` (Attributes) Specifies the restore policy, which is required when the pod selection strategy for the source target is 'All'.
+This field is ignored if the pod selection strategy is 'Any'. optional (see [below for nested schema](#nestedatt--spec--ready_config--job_action--required_policy_for_all_pod_selection))

 <a id="nestedatt--spec--ready_config--job_action--target"></a>
 ### Nested Schema for `spec.ready_config.job_action.target`

 Required:

-- `pod_selector` (Attributes) Selects one of the pods, identified by labels, to build the job spec.This includes mounting required volumes and injecting built-in environment variables of the selected pod. (see [below for nested schema](#nestedatt--spec--ready_config--job_action--target--pod_selector))
+- `pod_selector` (Attributes) Selects one of the pods, identified by labels, to build the job spec.
+This includes mounting required volumes and injecting built-in environment variables of the selected pod. (see [below for nested schema](#nestedatt--spec--ready_config--job_action--target--pod_selector))

 Optional: